stuartshay/nyc-landmarks-vector-db/memory-bank/progress.md

 - Pylance errors in the Pydantic models due to import issues (can be resolved with proper environment setup)
 - Integration tests depend on CoreDataStore API being available
 - MCP server tests need to be run in an environment with the server connected
+- Inconsistent vector ID formats detected in the Pinecone index, particularly for landmark LP-00001:
+  - Expected format: `{landmark_id}-chunk-{chunk_num}`
+  - Some vectors have legacy formats like `test-LP-00001-LP-00001-chunk-0`
+  - This will require regenerating the index to standardize ID formats
 - [RESOLVED] Previous CI/CD workflow failed due to missing Dockerfile.
 This has now been fixed.
 - [RESOLVED] Fixed flake8 issues including unnecessary dict comprehension, unnecessary generators (set comprehensions), f-string with missing placeholders, and syntactic errors in coredatastore_api.py.
 The remaining complexity issues (C901) will require more extensive refactoring.
 - [RESOLVED] Inconsistent script file permissions - added proper shebang lines and execute permissions